christhomas16/meeting_transcriber/README.md

 ## 🙋 Support

 If you encounter issues:
-1. Check that all Hugging Face model agreements are accepted
+1. Check that Hugging Face model agreement is accepted
 2. Verify your `.env` file contains a valid token
 3. Ensure microphone permissions are granted
-4. Try restarting if models seem corrupted
+4. Try using debug mode to see detailed processing information

 ---

-*Built with ❤️ using Whisper, pyannote.audio, and advanced voice processing techniques.*
+*Built with ❤️ using the Hugging Face ASR + Diarization pipeline approach.*